krud-soft/words/docs/Words/11-interface.md

 # Interface

-An `interface` is a contract component — a named, typed construct for concepts that do not render UI, compute derived data, or perform I/O. It can represent a data model, a handler shape, a callable contract, or another typed concept the system needs to name explicitly.
+An `interface` is a contract component — a named, typed construct for concepts that do not render UI, compute derived data, or perform I/O directly.
+It can represent a data model, a handler shape, a callable contract, or another typed concept the system needs to name explicitly.

 An `interface` component is distinct from the `interface` block that appears inside a module definition.
 The module-level `interface` block declares a module's API — what other modules can call or implement.
 The `interface` component is a construct in its own right, with its own `props`, `state`, and `uses`, that lives in the component layer alongside screens, views, providers, and adapters.

 ## Purpose

-An `interface` component gives a name and a shape to concepts that exist in the system but don't perform I/O, don't render UI, and don't compute derived data.
+An `interface` component gives a name and a shape to concepts that exist in the system but don't perform I/O directly, don't render UI, and don't compute derived data.
 A `Product` model, a `CatalogueFilter` contract, a `RouteSwitchHandler` callback shape — these are all `interface` components.
 They are the typed vocabulary the rest of the system uses.

 Because every other component's `interface` block declares parameter and return types using named constructs, `interface` components are what give those types their shape.
 A provider that returns `list(Product)` depends on `Product` being defined as an `interface` component somewhere in the module.